Geoduck clam (Panopea generosa): Anatomy, Histology, Development, Pathology, Parasites and Symbionts

 Figures 4a and 4b.
 Histological sections showing the close association with minimal pathology between a commensal turbellarians (T) and the gills of geoduck clams.
 Haematoxylin and eosin stain.

-Similar turbellarians have been described from numerous species of clams and other bivalves including oysters and scallops in European and North American coastal waters (Bower and McGladdery 1996).
+Cáceres-Martínez et al. (2015) also observed unidentified turbellaria in the gills and mantle of P. generosa with no evidence of direct physical damage.
+Similar turbellarians have been described from numerous species of clams and other bivalves including oysters and scallops in European and North American coastal waters (Bower et al. 1992, Bower 2004).
 The distribution of these turbellarians is probably global although each species may be confined to certain areas or host species.
 There are no known adverse affect on hosts.
 Most of these trubellarians are thought to pass freely between the mantle cavity and alimentary canal.
 As a group they are considered to be midway between being endocommensal and parasitic.

 Bower, S.M.
-2010.
-Synopsis of Infectious Diseases and Parasites of Commercially Exploited Shellfish.
+2004.
+Synopsis of Infectious Diseases and Parasites of Commercially Exploited Shellfish: Turbellaria in clams.

 Bower, S.M., J. Blackbourn and G.R.
 Meyer.
 1992.
 Parasite and symbiont fauna of Japanese littlenecks, Tapes philippinarum (Adams and Reeve, 1850), in British Columbia.
 Journal of Shellfish Research 11: 13-19.